 This example shows how to use PID Tuner to fit a linear model to measured SISO response data.

 In this example, you load measured response data from a data file into the MATLAB® workspace you represent the plant as an LTI model.
-For information about generating simulated data from a Simulink® model, see Interactively Estimate Plant from Measured or Simulated Response Data in the Simulink Control Design™ documentation.
+For information about generating simulated data from a Simulink® model, see Interactively Estimate Plant from Measured or Simulated Response Data (Simulink Control Design).

 When you import response data, PID Tuner assumes that your measured

-loop.
-In other words, PID Tuner assumes the following structure for
+In other words, PID Tuner assumes the following structure for your system.

-your system.
-PID Tuner assumes that you injected a step signal at
+PID Tuner assumes that you injected a step signal at the plant input

 y.
 The time vector